25 Personal Development Goals That Unlock Massive Growth

 It’s the little things we do that have the biggest impact — especially when we do them without expectation of reward.

-Don’t be afraid to compliment people for just being who they are.
+.
 Offer to help your spouse or neighbor without being asked.
 Be patient and kind, even when others are irritating or angry.

 A little bit of kindness can diffuse tension, brighten someone's day, and boost your own mood.